 Another one of our favorite restaurants with incredible history as it was built in 1315.
 Located in historic old town, you will enjoy more Zürich traditional specialties like Zürcher Geschnetzeltes (sliced veal in gravy) with Butterrosti (potato pancakes), fresh fish fillets and even a famous chocolate mousse for dessert.

 Münsterhof 8 8001 Zürich, Switzerland

 If fondue is what you’re looking for, we enjoyed our fair share of fondue in Zurich’s historic Old Town at Le Dezaley (le-dezaley.ch) and Restaurant Swiss Chuchi (hotel-adler.ch).
 At Le Dezaley, we had a great Fleisch fondue.
 The meats are fried in a hot oil at your table and combined with a nice platter of rice and various sauces.
-At the Restaurant Swiss Chuchi, you can’t really forget the strong smell of cheese and the atmosphere made a prefect occasion for cheese and champignon fondue.
+At the Restaurant Swiss Chuchi, you can’t really forget the strong smell of cheese and the atmosphere made a perfect occasion for cheese and champignon fondue.

 Make a traditional Zurich style veal recipe at home!
 Main dish for 4 people: